Cardinals vs. Tigers Player Props Betting Odds

-Oddsmakers have set player props for Paul Goldschmidt, Javier Baez and others when the St. Louis Cardinals host the Detroit Tigers at Busch Stadium on Saturday at 2:15 PM ET.
+You can see player prop bet odds for Paul Goldschmidt, Javier Baez and other players on the St. Louis Cardinals and Detroit Tigers ahead of their matchup at 2:15 PM ET on Sunday at Busch Stadium.

 Bet on this matchup or its props with DraftKings!